zenith391/bwapi/README.md

 npm install
 ```

-The most complex part is doing setup for HTTPS:
+The most complex part is doing setup for HTTPS (optional):
 - You must have a certificate, you can get one for free from [Let's Encrypt](https://letsencrypt.org)
 - You will need to create a directory called `cert` that will contain:
   - `fullchain.pem`: The full chain of your certificate